AndreiGabriel1/manual_testing_portofolio/Final Project/README.md

 It will be done by generating periodic reports that reflect the current status of the test.

+Various periodic reports were generated to reflect the current status of the testing process, in case of major problems control measures could be taken.
+The following status report was generated after 40% of the test cases were executed, on 14th of September 2022:

 ## 1.3 Test Analysis

 The testing process will be executed based on the above requirements for the Dependents module.
 The following test conditions were found: